 Wanjala, who stated that he only interacted with his son in his teen years, stated that he had tried to give the accused an education but he opted to drop out in Class six.

-Meanwhile Masten’s neighbors and friends said that they would never have thought him to engage in such crimes.20-year-old Masten Milimu Wanjala who was arrested by DCI detectives on Wednesday, July 14, 2021.dead criminal child murder arrest fight
+Meanwhile Masten’s neighbors and friends said that they would never have thought him to engage in such crimes.20-year-old Masten Milimu Wanjala who was apprehended by DCI detectives on Wednesday, July 14, 2021.dead criminal murder arrest fight